Sairyss/domain-driven-hexagon/README.md

 ```

 Consider serializing errors by creating a `toJSON()` method so it can be easily sent to other processes as a plain object.

+### Error metadata

+Consider adding optional `metadata` object to exceptions and pass some useful technical information about the error when throwing.
+This will make debugging easier.

+**Important to keep in mind**: never log or add to `metadata` any sensitive information (like passwords, emails, phone numbers etc) since this information may leak into log files.
+Aim adding only technical information.

 - Exception abstract base class example: [exception.base.ts](src/core/exceptions/exception.base.ts)
 - Validation Exception class example: [validation.exception.ts](src/core/exceptions/validation.exception.ts)